24 - The Big Easy

-I look down at my protruding and uncomfortable belly.
+I look down at my rapidly expanding belly.
 There is no hiding it.
 "Yes, I am."

 "Listen to me young lady.
 I'll risk a fine by not selling to you.
-I'm not going to preach, but I have morals.
-And that tattooed little mother, is she nursing?
+I'm not going to preach, but I have my own morals, and that tattooed little mother is she nursing?
 Nothing for her either.
-Now, for your two men, here are two bourbons.
-You promise me to not drink alcohol and their drinks are on the house.
-I suggest that oyster bar across the street, They have the freshest squeezed lemonade, and the oysters are the best in these parts. "
+Now for your two men, here are two bourbons.
+You promise me to not drink and their drinks are on the house.
+I suggest that oyster bar across the street they have the freshest squeezed lemonade, and the oysters are to die for."

-I thank the man, and fume, while Wolf and Upatu enjoy their free drinks on the walk across the street.
-I bet Upatu has never had anything so good, nor have I. In the bar we each have a dozen oysters on the half shell.
-The man behind the marble counter splits them open in front of us and smiles kindly at me.
-I let the first slippery oyster slide off the shell onto my tongue and down my throat.
-Mmm… It is good.
-I chase it with the best glass of lemonade I ever dreamed possible and eat the rest of the oysters with lemon juice and cocktail sauce.
-When we finish, my plate of empty half shells is stacked twice as large as Wolf's plate.
+I thank the man, and fume, while Wolf and Upatu enjoy their free drinks on our way across the street.
+I bet Upatu has never had anything so good, nor have I. In the bar we each have a dozen oysters on the half shell, the man splits them opening them in front of us and smiles kindly at me.
+I let the first slippery oyster slide down my throat.
+It is wonderful.
+I chase it with the best glass of lemonade I never dreamed possible and eat the rest of the oysters with lemon juice and cocktail sauce.

 Back outside we encounter a street musician, playing jazz on a clarinet.
 Wolf places five dollars in the open case and I match him.
 Mike the Piper pulls out his ocarina and joins in providing counterpoint to the man's main line.
-With a twinkle in his eyes, he points to a spot next to him and Mike steps over to it.
+The man with a twinkle in his eyes points to a spot next to him and Mike steps over to it.
 I always knew he was good, but jazz, how?

 We leave Mike with the musician and visit several gift shops.
 The stuff is either tacky or very expensive.
-Losau pleads with Wolf to buy her a tee shirt with a crawfish print, and he relents.
+Losau pleads with Wolf to buy her a tee shirt, with a crawfish print, and he relents.
 As soon as she has it in her hands she starts to remove her old shirt and I stop her with a sharp Kaniwa warning.
-I ask the shop owner if there is a place to change and he points to a screen in the corner, so I pull her over.
-She hands me sweet little Hero, doffs her sword, and has her shirt off down to her bullet proof vest.
+Asking the shop owner if there is a place to change.
+He points to a screen in the corner and I lead the her over.
+She hands little Hero to me, doffs her sword, and has her shirt off down to her bullet proof vest.
 I hurry her to redress and hand the tiny infant back.
-Yuck… I think she is wet.

 Out on the street I am stopped by a clean shaven man wearing a purple polo shirt.
 He is holding out a FBI identity card.
 I read it and say, "Special Agent Andrews, what is your pleasure?"

 "You are neglecting your mission.
-I'm here to collect you and bring you to the police station."
+I'm here to collect you and bring you to the office."

+I put him under stress.
 With my hand idly resting on the hilt of my sword, I say, "I think not.
-We will conduct our business in an open place, perhaps Jackson Square so we can be near our horses."
+We will conduct our business in an open place, perhaps in Jackson Square so we can be near our horses."

-The agent's face turns red as we stand around him.
+The agent's face turns red as we stand around him, Mike has joined us.
 "I have my orders."

 "Are we under arrest," asks Wolf.